 - Raynox M42 135mm f2.8 (Wet-on-Wet Bokeh) for approx. EUR 30 on ebay, made in the 1970s

 - Canon S.C.
 FD 135mm f2.5 (Creamy Bokeh) for approx. EUR 90 on ebay, made in 1978

 The classic lenses can be identified in the gallery by the filename.
 All bokeh photos were shot on similar image compositions with sunflowers as background.
 Bokeh evaluations are always subjective, so please consider my comments as my personal opinions, for reference.

 Carl Zeiss T* Sonnar C/Y 135mm f2.8: van Gogh Bokeh

-The T* multi-coated Carl Zeiss Sonnar lens is a far descendant of the famous Olympia Sonnar from 1936 with a Contax/Yashica mount:
+The T* multi-coated Carl Zeiss Sonnar lens is a distant descendant of the famous Olympia Sonnar from 1936 with a Contax/Yashica mount:

-Unfortunately this lens has a long minimum focus distance of 1.6 meter, which makes it difficult to shoot the bees more closely.
+Unfortunately, this lens has a long minimum focus distance of 1.6 meters, which makes it difficult to shoot the bees more closely.
 The lens has a built-in lens hood.

 Get more information about this lens here: https://contax-cameras.reconact.com

 The first Nikkor 105mm f2.5 lens was released in 1959 by Nikon as a Sonnar type of lens and has a perfect creamy bokeh.
 In 1971, the lens type changed to a super-sharp Xenotar with a not-so-pleasing “burning bokeh”.
 The lens used here is from 1984 and is the exact same model that Steve McCurry used to shoot the iconic portrait photo of the Afghan girl with the green eyes: